raighnew/raighneweng.github.io/source/_posts/gke-autopilot-best-let-s-encrypt-manager.md

 ---
-title: Best Let's Encrypt Manager for GKE Autopilot
+title: Best Let's Encrypt Manager for Kong + GKE Autopilot
 date: 2023-09-10 09:37:37
 categories: Backend
-tags: [GKE, Kubernetes]
+tags: [GKE, Kubernetes, Kong]
 ---

 In this article, I will not delve into the basics of TLS/SSL and how SSL works.
-Instead, I will focus on why I choose to use Let's Encrypt and how to set up automatic renewal for it in Google Kubernetes Engine (GKE) Autopilot.
+Additionally, if you are using GKE default ingress, you also may not encounter this issue.
+Instead, I will focus on why I chose to use Let's Encrypt and how to set up automatic renewal for it in Google Kubernetes Engine (GKE) Autopilot and third-party ingress using Kong.

 <!--more-->